The Red String

 Project Details

-Each park installation consists of eight vinyl banners, measured at 72” (high) by 54” (wide), and an augmented reality experience that can be activated by visitors using their smartphones.
-Banners will be installed on the chain link fences in both parks.
+Each park installation consisted of eight vinyl banners, measured at 72” (high) by 54” (wide), and an augmented reality experience that was activated by visitors using their smartphones.
+Banners were installed on the chain link fences in both parks.

-The Red String’s digital components include a mobile phone augmented reality (AR) app and short animations inspired by East Asian folktales and traditional opera performances.
-Scanning an AR code on the vinyl banners with their smartphone cameras, visitors in the parks can watch as the banners come to life through animation paired with traditional Chinese music soundtracks.
-The AR viewing experience is designed to be highly intuitive and family friendly, and it can be easily recorded and shared with others through the viewer’s mobile device.
+The Red String’s digital components included a mobile phone augmented reality (AR) app and short animations inspired by East Asian folktales and traditional opera performances.
+Scanning an AR code on the vinyl banners with their smartphone cameras, visitors in the parks watched as the banners came to life through animation paired with traditional Chinese music soundtracks.
+The AR viewing experience was designed to be highly intuitive and family friendly, and it can be easily recorded and shared with others through the viewer’s mobile device.

-The Red String is commissioned by More Art through the Engaging Artists Residency program.
-The nine-month Residency provides an opportunity for NYC-based early career and underrepresented artists to gain a deeper understanding of the history of the field of public art and is focused on the incubation and commissioning of a public art project.
+The Red String was commissioned by More Art through the Engaging Artists Commission program.
+The nine-month Residency provides an opportunity for NYC-based early career and underrepresented artists to gain a deeper understanding of the history of the field of public art and focuses on the incubation and commissioning of a public art project.
 The Residency carries an $8000 award to realize the project.

 Lily & Honglei is an Asian immigrant artist collaborative whose art practice integrates Asian cultural heritages, traditional mediums with emerging technologies such as Augmented Reality (AR) and Virtual Reality.
 Striving to make a voice for marginalized groups in societies, their work often focuses on immigrant experience and Asian American cultural identity.